Samuel-de-Oliveira/neo-git/README.md

 # neo-git
-is like git, but upgrded
+is like git, but upgraded.